hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 - `Story 15` Apply user event filters to fetched data
 - `story 10` Cost per person per each event is calculated
 - `story 10` Cost per person per each travel segment is calculated
+- `story 8` Time estimates are calculated and available to be retrieved

 **Jason Conte**:
 - `story 17` Events of the same type as events rated poorly by the user are rarely included